Lockout Tagout (LOTO) and the move to Lockout, Tagout, Try-out (LOTOTO)

 Electrical

-Electrical energy is one of the most common types of energy, is found in nearly all workplace equipment and often the one given, probably incorrectly, the single focus to LOTOTO.
+Electrical energy is one of the most common types of energy, is found in nearly all workplace equipment and is often the one given, probably incorrectly, the single focus to LOTOTO.
 The obvious hazard is that it will re-start the equipment which will introduce a major risk of injury.

 Chemical